My kids hate school. What should I do?

 Get to the heart of the matter by finding the root cause for your child’s feelings.
 Set aside some time to have a one-on-one conversation with your child about school.
 Ask open ended questions to learn more about what they really like and dislike about school.

 Help your child with her feelings.
 Listening to her talk or cry about the teacher or about some injustice in the classroom will enable her to figure out ways to avoid a bad situation or protect herself … Your other task is to help your child deal with the damaging things that she does encounter in school, such as classmates who constantly tease or fight, or teachers who belittle or punish children or act irrationally toward them.
 Work out with your child how and how much she wants you to help.

-Other parenting blogs point out that dissing school is often “the cool thing to do” for kids at a certain age, and that may be a part of the issue too.
+Other parenting blogs point out that disliking school is often just “the cool thing to do” for kids at a certain age.